vaslyb/perceptible-music-tagging/README.md

 ## Overview

-This GitHub repository contains the code necessary to reproduce the results presented in the paper titled "Perceptual Musical Features for Interpretable Audio Tagging."
+This GitHub repository contains the code necessary to reproduce the results presented in the paper titled [Perceptual Musical Features for Interpretable Audio Tagging](https://arxiv.org/abs/2312.11234)

 ## Contents